( Back to California Haunted Index )

 This truly grand theater, named after Alexander Pantages, is a glorious palace-like, Art-Deco masterpiece; one of the most beautiful theaters in the world.
 The ceilings are breathtaking, and the inside decorum was created by highly skilled craftsmen.

-Like most old-style grand theaters, it has a gigantic lobby that is fan-vaulted area, that is one hundred and ten ft wide, and sixty feet deep.
+Like most old-style grand theaters, it has a gigantic lobby that is a fan-vaulted area, that is one hundred and ten feet wide and sixty feet deep.
 The Lobby decor includes "zigzag geometric design in gold and henna shades."
-The lobby gets its light from three grand but modernly elegant chandeliers.
+The lobby gets its light from three grand, but modernly elegant chandeliers.
 On each end of the lobby is a twenty foot wide staircase, that has statues created in the Egyptian and Assyro-Babylonian style.
 One statue depicts a crew of film makers filming.

 The large theatre auditorium is decorated in the Art Deco style in a grand, lavish way.

-There are grand balconies, a large stage area, and backstage dressing rooms, and an orchestra pit.
+There are grand balconies, a large stage area, backstage dressing rooms and an orchestra pit.
 There are also offices on the upper floor, including a conference room.

 Return to top

 The Pantages Theatre of Hollywood was the last theatre that vaudeville/film producer Greek American Alexander Pantages built to be part of his large and powerful eighty theatre western United State circuit and in Canada.
 It cost $1.25 million to build; (excluding theatrical and projection equipment, which was the most up-to-date available).

 It opened on Jun 4th, 1930, with 2,812 seats.
 It was used as a stage and film theater, presenting short popular musical skits, in between showing films.
 Because of the market crash in 1929, the plans to have ten floors of office space built above the theater space were discontinued, but the plans to do so were kept in a safe place, so hopefully in the future they could be built.